 In compliance with Campus Security Enhancement Act of 2008 (110 ILCS 12) and Ill.
 Admin.
 Code tit.
 29, § 305.10 – 305.110., Sauk Valley Community College enacts the Violence Free Campus Policy.

-Immediate Danger (Individual who is a threat to themself or others.)
+- Immediate Danger: Individual who is a threat to himself, herself, or others.

 - Students, employees and visitors should address emergencies by calling 911 from any campus phone.